Radio GTMO

 Radio GTMO, officially titled AFN Guantanamo Bay, is the United States military radio station at Guantanamo Bay Naval Base (GTMO), in Cuba.
-Operated locally by Joint Task Force Guantanamo as part of the larger American Forces Network (AFN), the station serves approximately 6,000 American service personnel and their families stationed at the military base.
-Three different radio programs are broadcast simultaneously, carried on one AM frequency and two FM, but the transmitters are only strong enough to cover the base, and are not heard in the rest of Cuba.
+Operated locally by Mass Communication and Interior Communications Electrician sailors of the U.S. Navy assigned to the American Forces Network Europe, the station serves approximately 6,000 American service personnel and their families stationed at the military base.
+Three different radio programs are broadcast simultaneously, carried on one AM frequency and two FM, but the transmitters situated at 19.941530 N 75.115691 W are only strong enough to cover the base, and are not heard in the rest of Cuba.
 The station is known for its collection of 22,000 vinyl records and reel-to-reel tapes, kept in place despite orders to the contrary.

 History and mission

 American military radio has been in operation in Cuba since 1940.
 The first AFN radio station in Cuba, the precursor to Radio GTMO, was WGBY in 1947, broadcasting from a different location.
 Radio GTMO moved to its current building in 1964.

 The mission of the radio station is to entertain and inform the Americans who are stationed at the base.
 The radio signals transmit throughout the base but they are not strong enough to reach other parts of Cuba, which means that Radio GTMO is not used for US propaganda aimed at Cubans.
 That specific mission is carried instead by Radio y Televisión Martí based in Miami, operating under the umbrella of the U.S. Agency for Global Media, part of the executive branch of the US government.